 If you do want to give it a go yourself, the snake should be carefully fed into the clogged pipe.
 It will have to be pushed a bit to get around sharp bends like a sink P-trap or the U-bend in a toilet.
 This should be done carefully, but with enough force to get around corners without damaging the pipes or fixtures.

 It’s important to keep pushing the snake and turning the handle until you get through the bend and to the clog.
 Once the snake has reached the clog, keep turning the handle and applying pressure until the snake chews through the clog.

 If you can’t get the snake to advance through the clog, reverse it and pull it out of the pipe; the clog may well come with it.
 Once the pipe is clear, flush it with running water to ensure the clog is completely gone.

 Drain augers may be your best bet when it comes to severe clogs, but they can be tricky to use and may cause damage if used improperly.
 At ACE Home Services, we have a team of experienced technicians standing by to help you get rid of your worst clogs and get everything flowing freely again.

 Snake Not Working?
 Contact the Pros at ACE Home Services

-If you’re wondering, “How do I snake a drain?” give us a call.
+If you were ever wondering, “How much does it cost to snake a drain?” give us a call.
 We’ve been clearing clogged drains in the Phoenix area for over two decades.
 Contact us at (602) 428-3341 to take care of your clogged drains today!